 b.
 Completion of a Declaration of Major Form.

 c.
-Completion of six studio foundations courses (ART 101, ART 104, ART 105, ART 107, ART 114, ART 204 or ART 205), with a portfolio review resulting in a minimum grade of B- in each course.
+Completion of six studio foundations courses (ART 101, ART 104, ART 105, ART 107, ART 114, and either ART 204 or ART 205 with a minimum grade of B- in each course).
+A portfolio review demonstrating minimum grade equivalency is required for program credit for studio art courses taken at another institution or credit for advanced placement courses.

 d.
-Completion of ARTE 303: Introduction to Art Education, with a minimum grade of B-.
+Completion of ARTE 301: Art Education concepts and Contexts, with a minimum grade of B-.

 e.
-Three letters of recommendation from art faculty: one from the student’s 2-D or 3-D synthesis instructor, one from the student’s ARTE 303 instructor, and one from another art studio or art history faculty member.
+Three letters of recommendation from art faculty: one from the student’s 2-D or 3-D synthesis instructor, one from the student’s ARTE 301 instructor, and one from another art studio or art history faculty member.